riverbed/steelscript-appfwk/docs/tutorial.rst

 Therefore, in this tutorial, a steelscript-stock plugin is used to explain the process of how to construct SteelScript App Framework plugin.
 Note that the stock data is fetched from yahoo finance API as a thrid party resource.
-By changing the data source as well as modify the reports, App Framework plugin can be used to display data from almost any where, such as a csv file, a rest API or a device with reporting capability, etc.
+By changing the data source as well as modifying the reports, App Framework plugin can be used to display data from almost any where, such as a csv file, a rest API or a device with reporting capability, etc.

 Creating the skeleton of a plugin
 ---------------------